First Grade Reading Curriculum

 Research-based Instruction

 For a long time, many educators embraced an approach to reading known as “whole language.”
 This approach flies in the face of phonics, encouraging students to make sense of words “holistically” by assessing them in context.
 It pushed back against the idea that students must systematically decode words by seeing their smaller parts and sequencing them together.
-Some people still embrace whole language instruction, even though research has discredited it.

 Attention to All Aspects of Reading

 Reading is a whole package, and if you neglect part of it, reading skills will suffer.
-Look for a comprehensive first grade reading curriculum here in Decatur, Georgia that hits all the bases.
+Look for a comprehensive first grade reading curriculum here in Decatur, Georgia, that hits all the bases.

 Teacher Training

 At The Academy of Scholars, our teachers receive intensive training in the most cutting-edge methods for providing daily, explicit, evidence-based reading instruction.
-The methodology includes phonemic awareness, phonics, vocabulary development, comprehension building, grammar, fluency practice, and more.
+The methodology includes phonemic awareness, phonics, vocabulary development, comprehension building, grammar, fluency practice, writing, and more.

 Key Concepts for a Successful First Grade Reading Curriculum